 - Withdrawal from family and friends

 - Extreme home sickness

 - Negative view of new culture

 - Not wanting to be around people different from themselves

 - Sadness / Loneliness

 - Anxiety / Frustration

 - Trouble concentrating

-- Don't care attitude with most aspects of daily living

-- Unusual behaviours or behaviour not typical of a teen
+- Unusual behaviours

 If you have a problem, please discuss it with your host parent or your International Student Liaison (ISL) if you do not understand.
 If the misunderstanding is because of a language problem, your ISL will help you with translation.
 Your Homestay Coordinator is also available to students, as well as host families.